 Meats

 Animal meats do come with some great health benefits when consumed in moderation.
-They may be a food you want to avoid when limiting your histamine intake.
-The following meats have been identified as a high-histamine food.
+Most meats are considered spongiotic dermatitis foods to avoid when you are limiting your histamine intake.
+The following meats have been identified as high-histamine foods:

 - Beef (grilled, boiled, raw)